Andrew the Scot

-Andrew the Scot (also known as Andrew of Tuscany and Andrew of Fiesole) was the Irish-born student and assistant of St. Donatus.
+Andrew the Scot (also known as Andrew of Tuscany and Andrew of Fiesole) was the Irish-born student and assistant of Donatus of Fiesole.
 He served as archdeacon of Fiesole under Bishop Donatus.

 Life

 Andrew the Scot was born in Ireland near the beginning of the ninth century to a noble family.
 (He later became known as “the Scot”, common in that day when speaking of someone from Ireland, which the Romans had called Scotia.)

-He was the brother of St. Brigid the younger.
-Both Andrew and his sister studied under St. Donatus.
-In 816 Andrew accompanied Donatus on his pilgrimage to Italy.
+He was the brother of Bridget of Fiesole.
+Both Andrew and his sister studied under Donatus.
+In 816, Andrew accompanied Donatus on his pilgrimage to Italy.

-When Donatus and Andrew arrived at Fiesole the people were assembled to elect a new bishop.
+When Donatus and Andrew arrived at Fiesole, the people were assembled to elect a new bishop.
 Donatus was chosen, and after being consecrated to that office, made Andrew his archdeacon.

 There is a miracle reported of his healing the daughter of a nobleman.
-The girl had been paralysed and the doctors were unable to help her so their father asked Andrew to come and pray for her.
-Kneeling by her couch he told her to stand for Jesus had healed her.
+The girl had been paralysed, and the doctors were unable to help her, so their father asked Andrew to come and pray for her.
+Kneeling by her couch, he told her to stand, for Jesus had healed her.
 Many other miracles were performed by him over the course of his deaconship in Fiesole: casting out demons, healing the blind, and the sick.

 During the forty-seven years of Donatus' episcopate, Andrew served him faithfully.
 The bishop encouraged Andrew to restore the church of San Martino di Mensola and to found a monastery there.
 Andrew is commended for his austerity of life and boundless charity to the poor.

 He died a few years after Donatus around 880.
 His sister, seemingly miraculously, arrived from Ireland in time to assist at his deathbed.

 Veneration

 His body is buried at St Martin's, the church he restored.
-When at a later date his remains were exhumed, his body was found still preserved.
+When, at a later date, his remains were exhumed, his body was found still preserved.
 His relics continue to be venerated in that church.

-St. Andrew's feast day is on the 22 of August.
+Andrew's feast day is 22 August.